 How to use KEEP LATENCY in Ableton Live 12

 Latency, the nemesis of musicians and producers alike, can wreak havoc on the creative process and live performances.
 In the realm of digital audio workstations (DAWs), Ableton Live stands out for live performances and studio production.
 Live users often encounter latency issues that can disrupt workflow and undermine the quality of live performances.
-In this guide, we’ll explore strategies for minimizing latency in Ableton Live 12.
+In this guide, we’ll explore strategies for minimizing latency in Ableton Live 12 (get your copy here!)*.
 Catering to both beginners and advanced users, while shedding light on the new “Keep Latency” feature introduced in this version.

 (…or in short: Just turn “Keep Latency” off!)